conqp/tablet-mode/README.md

 ## Configuration

-The keyboard device to be deactivated in tablet mode must be specified in `/etc/tablet-mode.conf`:
+The keyboard and touchpad devices to be deactivated in tablet mode must be specified in `/etc/tablet-mode.conf`:

     [Devices]
     keyboard = /dev/input/by-path/platform-i8042-serio-0-event-kbd